DOSull/Spatial-Analysis-and-Modelling/labs/point-pattern-analysis/02-ppa-with-real-data.md

 st_crs(tb)
 ```

 By now you should recognise these as 'unprojected' lat-lon, which is no good to us.
 We should instead use the New Zealand Transverse Mercator.
-We get the proj4 string for this from an appropriate source, and use it to transform the two layers.
-I have modified the projection to centre it on Auckland (the `lat_0` and `lon_0` settings), and also to make the units km (the `units` setting) rather than metres as this has a dramatic effect on how well `spatstat` runs.
+We get the proj4 string for this from an appropriate source, such as [epsg.io/2193](https://epsg.io/2193), and use it to transform the two layers.
+I have modified the projection to make the units km (the `units` setting) rather than metres as this seems to have a dramatic effect on how well `spatstat` runs.
 It also makes it easier to interpret results meaningfully.

 ```{r}
 nztm <- '+proj=tmerc +lat_0=0 +lon_0=173 +k=0.9996 +x_0=1600 +y_0=10000 +ellps=GRS80 +units=km'